michaelsjoeberg/michaelsjoeberg.com-2.0.0/README.md

 ### TODO

-    [ ] Add course list table on about page, searchable? (see other lists)
+    [X] Add course list table on about page (see other lists) HOW USEFUL IS THIS?

 ### IDEAS